Sri Lanka investigates ISIS ties to Easter Sunday bombings

 Breaking News Emails

-Sri Lankan authorities are investigating what role international terrorist networks may have played in a string of suicide bombings Easter Sunday after the Islamic State claimed responsibility for the gruesome attack.
+Sri Lankan authorities are investigating what role international terrorist networks may have played in a string of suicide bombings on Easter Sunday after the Islamic State group claimed responsibility for the gruesome attack.

 The death toll from the blasts, which targeted churches and hotels across the island nation, has risen to 359 people, police said, including 39 foreigners.
 At least 45 children were among the victims, according to UNICEF.

-Note: CORRECTION (April 24, 2019, 09,26 AM ET): An earlier version of this article misstated that the Sri Lankan defense secretary, Hemasiri Fernando, had resigned.
-The president, Maithripala Sirisena, has asked him to resign within 24 hours; he has not resigned yet.